msterhuj/firezone-client/docs/index.md

 ## Manage firezone !

-> go to Reference folder and select what you want to manage :smile:
+> Select on the left the part you want to manage :smile: